lirena00/absurd-expansions/README.md

 # Absurd Expansions

-Welcome to Absurd Expansions, where we take programming acronyms and abbreviations to a whole new level of absurdity!

-## What is Absurd Expansions?

 Absurd Expansions is a fun and creative repository dedicated to providing hilariously absurd expansions for commonly used programming-related short forms.
-Here, you'll find nonsensical and whimsical interpretations of acronyms that will leave you chuckling and scratching your head in disbelief.
+Here, you'll find nonsensical and whimsical interpretations of acronyms that will leave you chuckling and scratching your head in disbelief and it also have api so you can access it

 ## How to Contribute?